top of page

 beer laos

-Every place in Southeast Asia has its own version of cheap National beer.
+Every place in Southeast Asia has its own version of a cheap 'national beer.'
 Vietnam has Viet, Thailand has Chang's, (and of course the beer buckets) and Laos has Beer Lao.
 One is almost tempted to say "Beer Lao Beer Lao" to the servers!
 (My Indian audience would appreciate this joke.)
+One of the best places to chill in Luang Prabang with beer Lao is Brother Hauz pub and restaurant.

 10. Go to the crazy Vientiane Buddha park